 Viasat Internet in South Carolina at a Glance

 Viasat delivers satellite internet across all of South Carolina, from Charleston, Columbia, and Greenville to the most remote areas.
-With the newer ViaSat-3 satellite and Unleashed plans offering unlimited data at speeds up to 300 Mbps, Viasat brings reliable broadband to every corner of the state without requiring ground-based infrastructure.
+With the newer ViaSat-3 satellite.
+Unleashed plans offering unlimited data at speeds up to 300 Mbps, Viasat brings reliable broadband to every corner of the state without requiring ground-based infrastructure.

 Viasat Satellite Internet in South Carolina

 Charleston and Greenville have fiber and cable competition, but the rural interior between them relies on satellite and aging DSL.
-With speeds up to 300 Mbps on the Unleashed 300+ plan and no data caps to worry about, Viasat has evolved from a last-resort option into a genuinely competitive broadband choice for rural South Carolina households.
-The company's shift toward unlimited data and faster speeds reflects growing demand from remote workers, telehealth patients, and streaming households in the rural Pee Dee region, Lowcountry communities away from Charleston, and the mountain border counties.
+With speeds up to 300 Mbps on the Unleashed 300+ plan.
+No data caps to worry about, Viasat has evolved from a last-resort option into a genuinely competitive broadband choice for rural South Carolina households.
+The company's shift toward unlimited data and faster speeds reflects growing demand from remote workers, telehealth patients.
+Streaming households in the rural Pee Dee region, Lowcountry communities away from Charleston, and the mountain border counties.

 Viasat Internet Plans in South Carolina